 The involvement of SMCs also enables schools to incorporate local traditions, environmental knowledge, and occupational practices into the teaching learning process.
 Community members possess rich experiential knowledge about local ecosystems, agricultural cycles, biodiversity, and cultural heritage.
 Integrating such knowledge into school education enhances the relevance of learning and promotes respect for indigenous knowledge systems.
 At the same time, it helps preserve cultural heritage while encouraging students to value the knowledge embedded within their communities (Luitel, 2021).
 Another important aspect of SMC participation is the alignment of curriculum with community needs and local developmental priorities.
 Through participatory decision making processes, SMC members contribute to identifying educational themes and learning activities that reflect the socio economic realities of the region.
 This alignment ensures that school education addresses local challenges and opportunities while contributing to community development and empowerment (Faozanudin & Sulistiani, 2023).
 Scholars also emphasize that community participation through school governance structures promotes culturally responsive curriculum practices.
 By involving parents and community members in educational planning and decision making, schools become more sensitive to the cultural identities, languages, and traditions of learners.
 Such inclusive practices encourage the incorporation of diverse cultural perspectives into teaching and learning processes, thereby supporting interdisciplinary learning and fostering respect for cultural diversity within the classroom (Banks, 2015).
 Learning environments that draw upon community knowledge and cultural practices are often more engaging and meaningful for students.
 Local knowledge systems provide authentic contexts for understanding scientific, social, and environmental concepts, enabling learners to connect theoretical knowledge with practical experiences.
 As a result, students develop deeper conceptual understanding and enhanced ability to apply knowledge in real life situations (Rogoff, 2003).
 At the global level, educational frameworks also highlight the importance of community participation in shaping curriculum and learning experiences that reflect local knowledge systems.
 International organizations emphasize that education systems must actively engage communities in school governance in order to ensure that learning remains relevant, inclusive, and responsive to local contexts.
 In this regard, school management structures such as SMCs play a crucial role in promoting holistic education systems that value cultural diversity, community engagement, and interdisciplinary learning (UNESCO, 2021).
 The importance of integrating local knowledge and interdisciplinary learning has also been emphasized in national education policies.
 The National Curriculum Framework (NCF) 2005 and the National Education Policy (NEP) 2020 advocate contextualized, experiential, and multidisciplinary learning approaches across educational stages.
 NEP 2020 particularly emphasizes flexibility in curriculum design, integration of knowledge systems, and stronger community engagement in education.
 By fostering contextualized and interdisciplinary learning at the elementary level, SMCs contribute to the development of skills, adaptability, and holistic learning dispositions among students.
 These competencies form an essential foundation for the multidisciplinary and flexible curriculum structures planned for higher education under the National Education Policy (Government of India, 2020).
+This paragraph is too long!!!

 Table 1: Theoretical Perspectives on Local Knowledge and Interdisciplinary Learning